Jay W. Pscheidt, Extension Plant Pathologist

 Scouting

 Scouting for early detection is our most important activity for ALL hazelnut growers.
 Growers throughout the PNW must be as vigilant as growers in the Willamette Valley.
 It works!
 Scout your orchards at least twice a year.
-Even scout new resistant trees the year after planting.
+Even scout new (formerly) resistant trees.

 Replace Pollinizers